-safety functions) implemented to prevent, control and minimize the consequences of the initiating event.
-31 Within WENRA [13], the notion of robustness is evoked to meet several qualitative objectives:
+safety functions) implemented to prevent, to control and manage and, to minimize the consequences of the initiating event.

+27 Within WENRA [13], the notion of robustness is evoked to meet several qualitative objectives:

-• "For the DiD approach which is intended to provide robust means to ensure the fulfilment of each of the fundamental safety functions.
+^{• &}quot;For the DiD approach which is intended to provide robust means to ensure the fulfilment of each of the fundamental safety functions.